Ebiquity/CASIE/README.md

 # CASIE : CyberAttack Sensing and Information Extraction

-Tool for extracting cyberattack event information <coming soon>
+Tool for extracting cyberattack event information ..coming soon

 Annotation corpus of cybersecurity event in news articles The corpus contains 1000 annotation and source files.